 The story more or less starts with a relatively innocuous 1978 lesson plan for teaching about Thanksgiving.
 Cathy Ross, Mary Robertson and Roger Fernandes were apparently in charge of "Indian Education," at the Highline School District in Washington State.
 Their lesson plan is an honest attempt.
 Some of the history is "fuzzy," but their emphasis seems to be largely on helping students understand the daily lives of the Wampanoag people - a worthy goal at any rate.
 The lesson plan did not contain the hoax, but, unfortunately, the hoax got attached to it later.

-Ross, Robertson, and Fernandes' lesson plan went from innocuous to notorious about 1986 when an expert known then as "Chuck Larson" wrote an introduction that straightened out some of the "fuzzy" history and explained that the Puritans were not exactly nice people.
+Ross, Robertson, and Fernandes' lesson plan went from lame, but innocuous to notorious about 1986 when a reputed "expert" on such things known only as "Chuck Larson" wrote an introduction that straightened out some of the "fuzzy" history and explained that the Puritans were not exactly nice people.
+They weren't, by the way, but Larson was apparently bent on portraying the Mayflower Compact survivors as would-be genocides from the beginning.

 As far as I can tell, in 2003, a typed version of Larson's introduction and the lesson plan was scanned into computer, and sent out onto the Internet in PDF format.
 Since then, the two documents have also been published in straight text (HTML) format, but I have never yet seen them separated.
 In fact most people who post them on their sites seem to consider the combination to be one single resource.
 That resource was hosted on Washington State's K-12 web page until 2014.
 It has since been taken down.
 However you can view it here.
 Curiously, Larson's last name is also spelled "Larsen" in the typed version and many of the HTML versions, which made tracking him down a little more tricky.